Ravit436/TextShare/README.md

 Technologies Used:-

-1 .Database maintained using Parse Server.
+1. Database maintained using Parse Server.
 2. XML and XAML coding for Designing.
-3. Backend coding using JAVA and C#.
+3. Coding using JAVA and C#.
 4. Android Studio and Visual Studio.